Country or Region | |

 |

 Country recognized approval (misoprostol)Yes, for gynaecological indications Related documents:Misoprostol allowed to be sold or distributed by pharmacies or drug storesNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The combination of mifepristone and misoprostol for medical abortion is included on the WHO model list of essential medicines.
-Safe Abortion Guidelines, § 2.2.5
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Mifepristone and misoprostol should be listed in relevant national EMLs (NEMLs) or their equivalent and should be included in the relevant clinical care/service delivery guidelines.

 |